laryskasagan/laryskasagan.github.io/README.md

 # 🚀 My Portfolio

 This repository showcases my projects, expertise, and technical skills.
-Built with **GitHub Pages** and **Jekyll**, this portfolio serves as a dynamic space for my work
+Built with **GitHub Pages** and **Jekyll**, this website serves as a dynamic space for my work.

 ## 🌐 Live Preview
 🔗 [Visit my website](https://laryskasagan.github.io)